 - You and your partner may decide to sell your marital home and split the money.
 One person might also keep the house and pay the value of their share to the other.

-- Split all your joint accounts.
+- Distribute all your joint accounts.

-- Check your individual social security benefits.
+- Check your individual social security benefits and retirement accounts.

-- Split your health insurance.
+- Arrange your health insurance.